 At H+R, we pride ourselves on the use of environmentally friendly remedial solutions to effectively combat insect attacks and fungal decay in timber.
 Once treatment is complete, we can employ building monitoring systems to help control acute problems while offering long-term protection for your building.

 - Non-invasive timber decay survey inspection, using precision measurement techniques and equipment as well as our specially trained Rothound dry rot sniffer dogs

 - Timber decay survey report, with detailed information about the extent and causes of decay as well as recommendations for environmental control measures

-- Post-treatment monitoring programme, serving as a valuable building maintenance and management tool
+- The post-treatment monitoring programme, serves as a valuable building maintenance and management tool